eman/eman/README.md

 Python developer working on home energy monitoring and IoT.
-Most of my open-source work is local-first device libraries, Home Assistant integrations, and ESPHome components for HVAC and plumbing hardware.
+Most of my open-source work is device libraries, Home Assistant integrations, and ESPHome components for HVAC and plumbing hardware that I have in my home.

 ---